Carlos Condit: Consecutive losses

 Condit returned to the cage eight months later to face Demian Maia in the main event of UFC on Fox 21 on August 27, 2016.
 He lost the fight via submission in the first round.

-After a sixteen month layoff, Condit returned to the UFC and faced Neil Magny on December 30, 2017 at UFC 219.
+After a sixteen-month layoff, Condit returned to the UFC and faced Neil Magny on December 30, 2017, at UFC 219.
 He lost the fight by unanimous decision.

-Condit was expected to face Matt Brown on April 14, 2018 at UFC on Fox 29.
+Condit was expected to face Matt Brown on April 14, 2018, at UFC on Fox 29.
 Brown was pulled out from the fight due to a torn Anterior cruciate ligament (ACL), and was replaced by Alex Oliveira.
 Condit lost to Oliveira via a guillotine choke.

-Condit faced Michael Chiesa on December 29, 2018 at UFC 232.
+Condit faced Michael Chiesa on December 29, 2018, at UFC 232.
 He lost the fight via submission in the second round.

-Condit was scheduled to face Mickey Gall on December 7, 2019 at UFC on ESPN 7.
+Condit was scheduled to face Mickey Gall on December 7, 2019, at UFC on ESPN 7.
 However, Condit was forced to pull from the event due to a detached retina, thus the bout was subsequently cancelled.

 Return to victory

-After nearly two years away from the sport, Condit faced Court McGee on October 4, 2020 at UFC on ESPN: Holm vs. Aldana.
+After nearly a year away from the sport, Condit faced Court McGee on October 4, 2020 at UFC on ESPN: Holm vs. Aldana.
 After knocking McGee down in the first round, Condit won the fight via unanimous decision.

-Condit faced Matt Brown on January 16, 2021 at UFC on ABC 1.
+Condit faced Matt Brown on January 16, 2021, at UFC on ABC 1.
 He won the fight via unanimous decision.